 In order to keep an eye on the humidity of your vivarium atmosphere, humidity gauges (aka hygrometers) are an investment we highly recommend.

 Your blue tree monitor needs a constant supply of fresh, clean water.
 Since these lizards will only drink from a standing water source, we suggest putting the water in a large bowl.
 This bowl needs to be big enough for drinking and bathing.

 Expert Tip: Change the water at least once per day, and clean the bowl thoroughly once a week.
 This will help keep disease at bay and keep your pet comfortable.

 Food And Diet

 Feeding your blue tree monitor is not as complicated as you might think.
-Crickets, grasshoppers, roaches and other large insects that have been dusted with calcium and phosphorus powder will make these reptiles very happy.
+Crickets, grasshoppers, roaches and other large insects that have been dusted with calcium and phosphorus powder will make these smart lizards very happy.